6 Active Management Robo-Advisors Strive to Beat the Market

 Should I Choose an Active Management Robo-Advisor?

-Qplum, Alpha Architect, BuildingBenjamins and T.Rowe Price ActivePlus Portfolios are only a few of the actively managed robo-advisors on the market today, and the numbers are likely to keep growing.
+Qplum, Personal Capital Advisors, Alpha Architect, BuildingBenjamins, T.Rowe Price ActivePlus Portfolios and Merrill Edge Guided Investing are only a few of the actively managed robo-advisors on the market today, and the numbers are likely to keep growing.
 In the future, it might be difficult to not choose a robo-advisor with active management!

 With the frequent access to human advisors, the actively managed robo-advisor is a low cost strategy to attempt to beat the market.